kikiisong/Poppy_Fitbit/README.md

     "@fitbit/sdk-cli": "^1.7.3"
    }
    ```
+3. Replace the server address in index.js in the companion folder.
 4. Pull up the terminal in VS Code (View > Terminal).
 5. Make sure that your Fitbit and your companion app both have developer mode on.
 In the terminal
    ```